Truck Stop Electrification for Heavy-Duty Trucks

 Options for truck stop electrification include single-system electrification and dual-system electrification, also known as "shore power."

-In single-system electrification, off-board equipment at the truck stop provides heating, ventilation, and air conditioning (HVAC), along with amenities such as internet access.
+In single-system electrification, off-board equipment at the truck stop provides internet, heating, ventilation, and air conditioning (HVAC), along with amenities such as internet access.
 These HVAC systems are contained in a structure above (called a gantry) or on a pedestal beside the truck parking spaces.
 A hose from the HVAC system is connected to the truck window and, in some cases, to a computer touch screen that enables payment.

 These stand-alone systems are generally owned and maintained by private companies that charge an hourly fee.
 To accommodate the HVAC hose, an inexpensive window template may be required in the truck.